equinor/GT-Post/docs/technical_docs/introduction_td.rst

 .. math::
    \tau = \sqrt{\frac{2\varphi}{3[1-1.209(1-\varphi)^{2/3}]} + \frac{1}{3}}

-Permeability in equation 2 furthermore depends on the skewness (bias) of the distribution.
+Permeability in furthermore depends on the skewness (bias) of the distribution.
 E.g., a positive skewness, which means that there is a bias towards smaller grains, leads to a lower permeability.
 Finally, a higher coefficient of variation also leads to a lower permeability, following the logic that a heterogenous